Seek Returns logo

 Min

-SMPL’s Current Ratio of 4.27 is exceptionally high, placing it well outside the typical range for the Food Products industry.
-This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.
+SMPL’s Current Ratio of 3.64 is in the upper quartile for the Food Products industry.
+This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.

 PPC vs. SMPL: A comparison of their Current Ratio (MRQ) against the Food Products industry benchmark.